 - They also contain 15 different mineral, vitamins and antioxidant phytonutrients that are essential to good health.
 Don’t underestimate the power of mushrooms, if stored and cared for properly they will take care of you!

-I decided to use farro as a bed for this bourguignon, it has a texture that reminds of barley with a nutty flavor like brown rice.
+I decided to use farro as a bed for this mushroom bourguignon, it has a texture that reminds me of barley with a nutty flavor like brown rice.
 I used Italian pearled farro which is hulled and cooks within 15 minutes, where as whole grain farro takes a bit longer.

 Farro is a grain that’s rich in protein (7 grams per serving), fiber (5 grams per serving), along with magnesium and vitamins A, B, C and E. Although it has a low gluten count, it’s not gluten-free.
 If your looking to keep this a gluten-free dish use brown rice or quinoa pasta instead.
 Would also be fantastic over these mashed potatoes!

 This vegan mushroom bourguignon calls for a full bodied red wine.
 I’m not much of a wine connoisseur, but Red wine is very good for you, and I could probably stand to have a glass every now and then, or use it cooking more often.

 The benefits of red wine: